PavolGrofcik/NN_visualization/README.md

 Epochs: 25
 Dataset: **[QSAR fish toxicity Data Set](https://archive.ics.uci.edu/ml/datasets/QSAR+fish+toxicity)**

-*Notice*
+*Notice:*
 In the hidden layer there are 2 neurons with its potential equal 0.
-Since its potential is 0, and ReLu is not diferentiable in point 0, the process of learning (updating weights) does not have any effect on them.
+Since its potential is 0, and ReLu is not diferentiable in point 0, the process of learning (updating weights) does not have
+any effect on them.
 In order to avoid this trade-off, there are normalization techniques such as *Dropout* or preffered other ReLu variants - Leaky ReLu, Elu...